Parenting

 - The acne is severe or spreading beyond the face.

-- It lasts longer than a few months.
+- It lasts longer than 6 weeks..

 - It looks painful, crusty, or infected.